 Final Thoughts

 We hope you found this article useful.
 We have many other associated articles such as this guide on places to sleep in your car on a road trip.
-If you are on a long journey and plan to stop overnight, check out this post on which states it is legal to sleep in your car.
+If you are on a long journey and plan to stop overnight, check out this post about which states it is legal to sleep in your car.

 Let us know in the comments any tips or tricks you have for sleeping in a moving car, we would love to hear them!